 multiClusterRbac(multiClusterRbac)

-Enable multi cluster RBAC.
-When this is enabled, Gloo Mesh Core will use RBAC resources from managed clusters to determine if users are allowed to see resources in the dashbaord.
-For this to work, the dashboard and the kubernetes clusters need to have the same identity source (i.e. OIDC with the same user and group claims).
+Enable multicluster RBAC so that RBAC resources in workload clusters are used to determine whether users can view resources in the Gloo UI.
+To use multicluster RBAC, the Gloo UI and the workload clusters must use the same identity source, such as an OIDC provider with the same user and group claims.
 When using OIDC, make sure to configure the userMapping field.

 Status fields